AughtDev/LingoLucid/README.md

 - Automatic Proficiency Tracking: This is the core feature.
 You don't need to manually update your level.
 The extension automatically adjusts your proficiency score based on your reading and translation habits.

-## 🧠How It Works: The Passive Learning Engine
+## 🧠 How It Works: The Passive Learning Engine

 LingoLucid's goal is to make learning invisible.
 This is achieved through a continuous feedback loop.